khanfarhan10/coursera-ml-capstone-project/README.md

   * NumPy
   * Pandas
 ~~~
-You can find all these notebooks well documented at my[python-ml](https://github.com/khanfarhan10/python-ml)repository!
+You can find all these notebooks well documented at my [python-ml](https://github.com/khanfarhan10/python-ml) repository!

 ### Contact